Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
 It could be used for giving the option between using the Texture Button-Esque button texturing method and the NinePatchRect-Esque button texturing method without clogging up the Inspector and would help make it more user-friendly.
 The downside is that it would increase the length and complexity of the plugin's script.
 - Add exported properties to custom property groups?
 It would help make it more user-friendly and would help organize the Inspector better, but the downside is that it would increase the length and complexity of the plugin's script.
 - Clamp the minimum size of the NinePatchButton's textures to that of its button?
 The button can only be made smaller up to a certain point (this is normal), but currently the textures can be made even smaller.
 - Remove the unused assets from the Demo Project?
+While it can be safely assumed that we won't use most of the art assets, there are still some audio and font assets that we might use in the future.
 - Port the plugin to Godot 4, complete with a separate Asset Library page and GitHub repository.
 Links to the ported Godot 4 version of the plugin will be provided here on GitHub and on the Asset Library.